apimetre/MetreAppUI_v0.25/README.md

 ## Updates from v0.24:

-1) Using simple exp data processing instead of mV_rolling_mean
+1) Move ALL data processing to the cloud